semperos/ari/README.md

 ./scripts/release vx.y.z
 ```

-### WASM

-Use the `./scripts/build-wasm` script to generate a `./cmd/wasm/goal.wasm` file from the `./cmd/wasm/main.go` entry-point.

-Run an HTTP server in the `./cmd/wasm` folder to serve up the `index.html`, which renders a gently adapted version of anaseto's WASM setup in Goal itself.

-NB: The JavaScript that controls the user interface in `./cmd/wasm/index.html` is written in Go in the `./cmd/wasm/main.go` file.

-See [Go Wiki: WebAssembly](https://go.dev/wiki/WebAssembly) for more information.

 ## Background

-I stumbled into a fairly flexible, powerful setup using Julia and DuckDB to do data analysis.
+In 2024 I stumbled into a flexible, powerful setup using Julia and DuckDB to do data analysis:

-Details:

 - Julia as primary programming language
 - Julia Pluto Notebooks as primary programming environment